SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 * **You should be having a conversation.** The process is allowed to be human, it's allowed to be a space for connection, and it's allowed to feel natural.
 There's no reason it has to feel like a pop quiz or an inquisition.
 Aim to have a conversation with folks you interview.
 We'll discuss how to balance this conversational technique with the need to obtain the important information about a candidate.

 ## Thinking Before You Begin

+I find this to be an important step no matter who you are in the interview process, and one that has made the difference for me between interviews I felt I did well and ones I didn't.

 ### Think: what kind of person are you looking for?